ably77/strimzi-openshift-demo/README.md

 * Install Plugins (panels) defined as dependencies of dashboards

 ## Prerequisites:
-- Multi Node Openshift/Kubernetes Cluster (3 workers minimum)
+- Multi Node Openshift/Kubernetes Cluster - (This guide is tested on 4x r5.large workers)
 - Admin Privileges (i.e. cluster-admin RBAC privileges or logged in as system:admin user)

 ## Running this Demo